How COVID-19 reshaped healthcare consumerism & 4 key trends to know for 2021

 Consumer loyalty is a major driver of health system profitability, but unfortunately for hospitals and health systems, overall brand preference among healthcare consumers continues to decline, from 31% in 2018 to 36% in 2020.
 More than a third of consumers expressed no particular preference for a healthcare brand, when compared against independent practitioners, and 62% anticipate their brand preferences to change after the pandemic.

 Ironically, providers themselves are in the best position to earn back consumer trust.
-An analysis from NRC Health’s Real-time Feedback database shows that consumers report an overwhelming fondness for their providers, especially since the outbreak began.
+An analysis from NRC Health’s patient feedback database shows that consumers report an overwhelming fondness for their providers, especially since the outbreak began.
 To capitalize on that goodwill and bring patients back into the healthcare fold, all evidence points to convenience.
 Almost half of consumers say a convenient location is the number one factor in their healthcare decision-making.

 2. Patient deferment rates will continue to rise